AvaloniaUI/Avalonia/docs/intro.md

 What can we see here?

-- PerspexProperties are typed, so no more having to cast in the getter.
+- AvaloniaProperties are typed, so no more having to cast in the getter.
 - We pass the property type and owner class as a generic type to `Register()` so we don't have to write `typeof()` twice.
 - We used default parameter values in `Register()` so that defaults don't have to be restated.